 Source water assessments were conducted for the GILBERT ST. COMPLEX water system in 2001.
-A copy of the complete assessment may be viewed at the County of San Bernardino Special Districts Department, Water and Sanitation Division's office.
-Vulnerability to contamination based on the assessment findings include septic and sewer systems, high density housing and golf courses.
+Vulnerability to contamination is based on the assessment findings that include septic and sewer systems, high density housing and golf courses.
+A copy of the completed assessment may be viewed at the State Water Board, Division of Drinking Water located at 464 West Fourth Street, Suite 437, San Bernardino, CA 92401, or at (909) 383-4328.